mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 ![](ReadMe_Files/lambda4.jpg)
 ![](ReadMe_Files/lambda5.jpg)
 Here is the code. \
-**Notice that there are three conspicous variables at the top of the function. \
+**Notice that there are three conspicuous variables at the top of the function. \
 make sure that the 'BucketName' variable - is the exact name of your bucket. \
-When creating the second Lambda, the counterclockwise lambda function, the variable 'FolderName' should be changed and the 'Angle' variable should be an integer of -270 \
+When creating the second Lambda, the counterclockwise lambda function, the variable 'FolderName' should be changed and the 'Angle' variable should be an integer of -270